James-VT/MS2_Gloucestershire_Battlefields/README.md

 * Balsamiq
     * Balsamiq was used to create the wireframes for this project.
 [Balsamiq](https://balsamiq.com/)

-* Bootstrap
-    * Bootstrap 5 was used for some HTML component templates and CSS styling.
-[Bootstrap 5.](https://getbootstrap.com/docs/5.0/getting-started/introduction/)

 * Git
     * Git was used for version control and saving work in the repository, using the GitPod extension in Google Chrome to commit to GitHub.
 [Git](https://git-scm.com/)